KananMahammadli/Fall-Detection-using-CNN-Architecture/README.md

 ## CNN Architecture

 We have 6 blocks for feature extraction followed by a header.
 Each block contains Conv2D Layer with ReLU activation and MaxPooling2D.
-We start with 16 units and increase by 2 after 2 block:<br />
+We start with 16 units and increase by 2 after 2 block:
-<center> 16 -> 16 -> 32 -> 32 -> 64 -> 64 </center>
+<div align='center'>16 -> 16 -> 32 -> 32 -> 64 -> 64 <br />
-After feature extraction, we flatten the result, Dense layer with 32 units and use sigmoid activation for classification.
+<div align='left'> After feature extraction, we flatten the result, add Dense layer with 32 units and use sigmoid activation for classification.

 ## CNN Architecture Visualization
 ![FallNet](fallnet_architecture.png)